morskyjezek/neh-grant-data-project/README.md

 #### 02a.
 Cleaning

-Pulling the flattened data from CSVs and then reforming it into python data objects for export.
+Pulling the flattened data from CSVs, checking quality, and then transforming using python data objects for export into other formats like JSON.

 #### 02b.
 Transforming

-Creating a list of geojson points for displaying on a map.
+Creating a list of coordinate points for displaying on a map.

 #### 02c.
 Exporting